 O’Connor shines as the co-lead next to Blunt, even though his character isn’t as flashy.
 Still, he hits all the right notes in both the dramatic scenes and the intense action sequences.
 Domingo brings a warm, soulful energy, making you believe that everything will turn out okay, even in the midst of chaos.
 Hewson showcases her versatility as an actress, and it’s great to see her take on a significant role in this film.

-The film is technically proficient, which isn’t surprising considering the talented crew behind it.
+The film is technically proficient, which isn’t surprising considering the masterful crew behind it.
 Filmed on 35mm, the visuals have that genuine grainy feel that really grounds the experience.
 There are some stunning long takes and dynamic camera movements, especially during the thrilling car and train scenes.
 However, I found there to be a bit too many lens flares for my taste, reminiscent of JJ Abrams’ style.
 Regarding John Williams’ score, it’s quite subtle, leaning more towards an atmospheric vibe rather than rousing themes.
 I can’t really hum any of the music, but I enjoyed it while it was playing on screen, and it definitely carries Williams’ signature touch.

 My biggest gripe is the CGI, particularly the animals that look weirdly fake to me.
 It’s been more than 30 years since Jurassic Park was released, and the dinosaurs in that film look way more realistic than the deer in this one.
 I expected top-notch special effects from a Spielberg film.
 Watching an alien movie definitely requires a lot of suspension of disbelief.
 But I find it way more believable that aliens are out there than that an IT guy like Daniel can pull off crazy driving stunts like he’s in a Fast & Furious flick and manage to evade elite security forces every time.